cedvdb/dart_countries/README.md

 ## Country class

-Alternatively you can use the country class that contains all the info.
+Alternatively you can use the country class that contains all the info (less tree shaking).

 ```dart
   countries.forEach((country) {